CNILearn/AzureAppModernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![Deployment slots are listed.
 Staging slot named partsunlimited-web-20-staging is highlighted.](media/app-service-staging-select.png "Staging deployment slot")

-2. From the toolbar menu, select **Get publish profile**.
+2. From the toolbar menu, select **Download publish profile**.
 The publish profile is used to authenticate between GitHub and Azure.

     ![The staging app service slot screen displays with the Get publish profile button highlighted on the toolbar.](media/retrieve_staging_publish_profile.png "Staging Publish Profile")